2.1. First Experiment: Blinky#

 2.1.1.
 Schmitt-Trigger Relaxation Oscillator#

-Building the Circuit: You can use manual connections or use the on-chip switch matrix (Files: bitstream, bitsteam_clk, connections).
+Building the Circuit with MOSbius: You can use manual connections or use the on-chip switch matrix (Files: bitstream, bitsteam_clk, connections).
 When using the on-chip connections, the solderless breadboard only requires and external resistor and capacitor, along with the LEDS.

 and 2+